pact-foundation/roadmap/rfc/0000-define-matching-rules-for-form-urlencoded-body.md

 number=23.45&string=example+text&array=value1&array=value4
 ```

 This example body (along with matchers) will be written into pact file.
-Generators will be ignored.

 ### Without matching rules